Dress to express, not conform

-When working on a floral arrangement, you picture the flowers in the final space they are going to end up in — and it’s sort of cool that this is how as florist, get to be apart of the everyday of others.
+When working on a floral arrangement, you picture the flowers in the final space they are going to end up in — and it’s sort of cool that this is how as a florist, you get to be a part of the everyday of others.
 Similarly, when designing a garment, you also want to picture it on a model and be able to imagine it in a show or a certain environment after.

 Vice versa, fashion also inspires my floristry work!
-Like how fashion studies how a piece of fabric can be draped beautifully and creatively over a human body; in floristry, we have to know how to package and wrap flowers in a presentable manner – so the skills are similar and really applicable in both fields.
+Fashion studies how a piece of fabric can be draped beautifully and creatively over a human body.
+In floristry, we have to know how to package and wrap flowers in a presentable manner.
+The skills are similar and really applicable in both fields.
 In fact, what I have learnt in fashion pushes me to come up with more creative ideas to present flowers.
-Ultimately, my biggest takeaway: it’s really about taking pride in what you do and ensuring that you do it to your utmost.
+Ultimately, my biggest takeaway is that it’s really about taking pride in what you do and ensuring that you do it to your utmost.

-On a regular basis, I go back-and-forth between floristry and fashion design, and personally, I find this a very healthy practice.
-Creating and allowing for gaps in one discipline or a single project is crucial, so that I give myself ample time to reflect and make room for further exploration and possibilities.
+On a regular basis, I go back-and-forth between floristry and fashion design, and personally, I find this to be a very healthy practice.
+Creating and allowing for gaps in one discipline or a project is crucial.
+I give myself ample time to reflect and make room for further exploration and possibilities.

 The colours and prints stand out in this collection of yours.
 Share with us your sketching process and how you eventually settled on this palette.

-The original palette for the collection was something more dull than it ended up with.
-Initially, I did comparisons between forecasted palettes and a typical colour palette from the 1930s, and what stood out was warmer tones against a more neutral singular tone.
+The original palette for the collection was more dull.
+I initially made comparisons between forecast palettes and a typical colour palette from the 1930s, and what stood out was warmer tones against a more neutral singular tone.
 Furthermore, I also knew that I wanted the collection to be very optimistic and quirky, hence I went with a daring mix of pastels and darker shades.

-A common theme that I found from the 1930s (the backdrop of Agatha’s Christie “ Murder on Orient Express”) and the present day, was also the idea of ambiguity.
+A common theme that I found between the 1930s (the backdrop of Agatha’s Christie Murder on the Orient Express) and the present day was also the idea of ambiguity.

-Then, in our new era, we are also faced with a new set of uncertainties, a set of feelings unique to our time; and sometimes we embrace this ambiguity, dressing how we feel and sharing to the world our various ups and downs, so much at times, that it feels unreal.
+In our new era, we are also faced with a new set of uncertainties, a set of feelings unique to our time.
+Sometimes, we embrace this ambiguity, dressing how we feel and sharing to the world our various ups and downs, so much so that at times, it feels unreal.

-In this peculiar air of ambiguity and uncertainty, the collection is designed to introduce new and a more vibrant outlook to the solemn and heavy tendencies as seen in Agatha Christie’s interpretation.
-Thus providing an optimistic reassurance that no matter how far we ‘derail(s)’ and stray from the path, everything will eventually find its place with time.
+In this peculiar air of ambiguity and uncertainty, the collection is designed to introduce a new and more vibrant outlook to the solemn and heavy tendencies in Agatha Christie’s interpretation.
+It provides an optimistic reassurance that no matter how far we ‘derail’ and stray from the path, everything will eventually find its place with time.

-Hence, bright /pastel colours contrast and compliment with darker tonalities, feminine silhouettes inspired from the 1930s, are presented in a new take, through layers and styling - comprising of jumpsuits, pants and outerwear, made for the everyday of the energetic 21st century women.
+Bright or pastel colours contrast with and compliment darker tonalities, while feminine silhouettes inspired from the 1930s are presented in a new take, through layers and styling that comprises jumpsuits, pants and outerwear made for the everyday of the energetic 21st century women.

 What keeps you inspired and constantly creating?

-Appreciation and curiosity for nature and the quaint, peculiar things is a big part of what keeps me inspired.
-More often than not, a simple idea or overused idea gets me curious and motivated - I ask myself:
+Appreciation and curiosity for nature and the quaint and peculiar things is a big part of what keeps me inspired.
+More often than not, a simple idea or an overused idea gets me curious and motivated.
+I’d ask myself:

 How can I inject my personality and thoughts into this?
-How do I stray away from looking at it at a conventional angle?
+How do I stray away from looking at it from a conventional angle?

-Watching interviews of artists and looking for artists’ works that I can resonate with, is a big driving force as well.
-Flipping through magazines is also a habit and hobby that inspires me.
-It’s so cliche - but the knack and revelation you get out of looking at and sourcing off a tactile piece of material, rather than something from online, is so emotional still.
+Watching interviews of artists and looking out for artworks that resonate with me are also big driving forces.
+Flipping through magazines is both a habit and hobby that inspires me.
+It’s such a cliché, but the knack and revelation you get out of looking at and sourcing off a tactile piece of material, rather than something from online, is so emotional still.

-I also like to keep a notebook with me, because I have to jot down something as soon as it pops, else the idea might be lost on me forever.
-Finally, when creating, the final product is seldom what I’m looking forward to, because the process and stages are always the most exciting part!
+I also like to have a notebook with me because I have to jot something down as soon as it pops up, else I might lose the idea forever.
+Finally, when creating, the final product is seldom what I’m looking forward to because the process and stages are always the most exciting parts!

 What would inject more excitement in the typical Singaporean fashion sense?